Table of Contents_

 So, should you buy used or not?
 There are a few questions to ask yourself and some things to take into consideration.
-Doing our due diligence means researching the camera model itself, checking it over thoroughly, and comparing the price with what a new model would cost.
+First, ask yourself what is the best digital point-and-shoot camera to use?
+How much are those cameras going to cost?
+And, do you really know how to use a digital camera?
+What about a good digital camera for kids, provided your child is into photography.
+Doing your due diligence means researching the camera model itself, checking it over thoroughly, and comparing the price with what a new model would cost.

 Cosmetic damage can also be a turn-off but might not necessarily be a deal-breaker.